Team-Hycon/hycon-gui/README.md

 - ***Does it support hardware wallets?***

 Yes.
-Currently it supports <a href="https://www.ledgerwallet.com/products/ledger-nano-s" target="_blank">Ledger Nano S</a> and will add other hardware wallet supports later.
+Currently it supports [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s), [Ledger Blue](https://www.ledgerwallet.com/products/ledger-blue) and [Digital BitBox](https://shiftcrypto.ch) and will add other hardware wallet supports later.

 - ***Why doesn't it show the button to interact with my hardware wallet?***